 - 1 large onion, chopped (about 2 cups)

 - 1 ½ tablespoons garlic, minced (3-4 cloves)

 - 1 ½ cup prepared BBQ sauce

 - ¼ cup molasses

 - For serving: toasted, good-quality rolls and Asian Red Cabbage Slaw

-Place pork in 5-6 quart slow cooker.
+- Place pork in 5-6 quart slow cooker.
 Top with onion and garlic.
-Pour in root beer.
-Spread BBQ sauce over top.
+Add root beer, BBQ sauce, and molasses over top.
 Cover and cook until pork is fall-apart tender, 5-7 hours* on low.

 *Republished post with updated photos.